*This Insights post has been updated from the original in 2019 with new statistics and information on teacher exit rates and reasons.

 As a result, many teachers are looking to leave the profession.
 One transition for teachers that could come with a higher salary and lower cost for benefits is the talent development profession.

 The talent development profession is set to grow by 10 percent year over year—a rate much higher than the national average job growth rate, according to the Bureau of Labor Statistics.
-According to the 2017 ATD Salary Report, the average talent development professional makes between $80,000 and $89,000.
-And teachers are skilled in many of the same areas in which trainers, talent development managers, and instructional designers are skilled.
+According to the 2017 ATD salary report, the average talent development professional makes between $80,000 and $89,000.
+And teachers are skilled in many of the same areas as trainers, talent development managers, and instructional designers.

 Moving from the classroom to the talent development space can seem daunting for some; but for many, the love of teaching is the main reason why they make the switch—and find themselves so good at their new jobs.

 “After feeling like such a failure in the public school sector, this job (teaching adults technology) really helped me gain back my confidence in my own teaching abilities.
-I also found that I was actually a very good teacher!” said Hillarie Hunt, learning and development director at the NWEA and a former high school teacher.
+I also found that I was actually a very good teacher!” said Hillarie Hunt, learning and development director at the Northwest Evaluation Association and a former high school teacher.

-Of course, many of the challenges teachers experience transfer to the training space.
-And to be honest, teaching a roomful of adults on a concept as dry as compliance is not going to give you the same fulfillment as teaching a child how to read or helping them discover that space and time is continuous.
-For all the pluses of the talent development field, there are certainly a few drawbacks as well—and many feel very similar to those in the K-12 environment.
+Of course, teachers experience many challenges when transferring to the training space.
+And to be honest, teaching a roomful of adults a concept as dry as compliance is not going to give you the same fulfillment as teaching a child how to read or helping them discover that space and time is continuous.
+For all the pluses of the talent development field, there are certainly a few drawbacks as well—and many feel similar to those in the K–12 environment.